viacoban/crackle/README.md

 ## Crackle

-A Clojure wrapper around [Apache Crunch](http://incubator.apache.org/crunch/)
+A Clojure wrapper for [Apache Crunch](http://incubator.apache.org/crunch/)

 **Attention**: This is pre-alpha quality code, things might change or stop working!